Skip to main content

 Track Failed Messages in the Console

 Flexible Webhook does not support the Get Webhook History API.
-Check failed messages in the console.
+Check failed messages in the Console.

 • Analyze failure causes (response codes, timeouts, etc.) to prevent recurrence.